Bare på jobb: Plot

 Robert Reiakvam (Amundsen) is an unsuccessful documentary film maker, who manages to get government support for his latest project: a documentary about debt collectors.
 He finds out that illegal debt collectors receive no government benefits, and changes the focus of the film to one about social injustice.
-When the government withdraws support, the debt collectors, who have grown enthusiastic about the project, offer to finance it.
-Reiakvam accepts the money, believing it is a gift, and unwittingly becomes a character in his own movie.
+When the government withdraws its funding of the film, the debt collectors, who have grown enthusiastic about the project, offer to finance it.
+Reiakvam accepts the money, believing it to be gift, and unwittingly becomes a character in his own movie.